A Tale of the Snow Queen

 friend, and nothing remained of the crowns she had been making.

-She sat and wept, for her friend and
+She sat and sobbed her bitterest tears yet, for her friend and

-for the work she had lost, though not a sound did she make.
+for the work she had lost.
 All day and all night she cried in silence.
-And when the next morning dawned, she set off
+But she kept her vow of silence even at this, her worst moment.
+When the next morning dawned, she was resolute, setting off

 to gather more vines.
-Seven lives were held
+For seven lives were held

-at bay, that had not changed, though now her sorrows were almost more than she
+at bay — that had not changed.
+It did not matter that now her sorrows were almost more than she

 could bear.